XSilverBullet/Multi-label-Paper/README.md

 Qianwen Zhang: [Feature-Induced Labeling Information Enrichment for Multi-Label Learning](), in AAAI 2018.

-Lei Feng:[Collaboration based Multi-Label Learning](), in AAAI 2019.
+Lei Feng: [Collaboration based Multi-Label Learning](), in AAAI 2019.

+Wu Jiawei: [Learning to Learn and Predict: A Meta-Learning Approach for Multi-Label Classification](https://arxiv.org/pdf/1909.04176.pdf), in EMNLP 2019.